infinum/android-handbook/View styles.md

 ## Example

-Let’s say you want to declare a button style that is used multiple times in the app.
+Let’s say that you want to declare a button style that is used multiple times in the app.
 You declare its style in `styles.xml` like this:

 ```xml
   <style name="ConfirmationButton">